Skip to main content

 Treatments

-Depending on the type of TOS, you may be treated with physical therapy, medication (to reduce pain), and/or with surgery (to prevent damage to blood vessels).
+Depending on the type of TOS, you may be treated with physical therapy, medication (to reduce pain), and/or surgery (to prevent damage to blood vessels).
 If you have a blood clot, you may be prescribed an anticoagulant (blood-thinner) pill or injection after surgery that you would take for several months.

 Neurogenic TOS